 The Auditor conducted formal interviews with randomly chosen staff.
 Each staff member was asked if he/she is required to accept any and all reports of sexual abuse and sexual harassment.
 Staff were aware of the agency's requirement to accept any and all reports and allegations of sexual abuse and sexual harassment.
 Staff members were asked how quickly they are required to report the allegation.
 Each staff member stated they verbally report the allegation immediately.
 The Auditor asked each if they were required to document the allegation.
 The Auditor was informed staff is required to submit an Incident Report promptly to document the allegation.
 Staff was asked how they could privately report allegations of sexual abuse or sexual harassment of offenders.
 Staff informed the Auditor they could report the allegation through the TIPS phone line.
-The Auditor asked staff if command staff have an open-door policy and if they felt comfortable reporting allegations as such.
-Most staff stated "yes," and they felt comfortable reporting allegations in that manner.
+The Auditor asked staff if command staff have an open-door policy and if they felt comfortable reporting allegations in that manner.

 The Auditor conducted formal interviews with contract and volunteer personnel.
 Each was asked what actions they would take if they received an allegation of sexual abuse from an offender.
 The Auditor was informed they would immediately inform a security staff member.
 The Auditor asked each if they were required to document information they receive regarding sexual abuse or sexual harassment.
 Each stated they are required to document the allegation on an Incident Report.
 Each informed the Auditor they are required to report any and all information, knowledge, or suspicion regarding sexual abuse or sexual harassment.

 The Auditor conducted formal interviews with offenders.
 The Auditor asked each offender to explain the various ways the facility has for them to make a report of sexual abuse or sexual harassment.
 The offenders interviewed by the Auditor explained they can inform any staff member, call a hotline number, submit a grievance or request form, and/or have someone else make a report for them.
 The Auditor asked each if there was a staff member, they felt confident they could report an allegation of sexual abuse or sexual harassment to.
-Most stated there is staff they could make an allegation to and they were confident the incident would be dealt with appropriately and the staff member would keep the information confidential.
+Offenders stated they felt comfortable they could make an allegation verbally to staff and they were confident the incident would be dealt with appropriately and the staff member would keep the information confidential.
 The Auditor asked each offender if they were able to make an allegation without having to give their name.
 The offenders interviewed understood they could make an allegation anonymously.

 The Auditor reviewed investigative records.
 Investigative records included Incident Reports submitted by staff.
 A review of records revealed staff are verbally reporting allegations to supervisors and submitting an Incident Report of the allegation.
 The Auditor conducted an interview with an OIG Inspector.
-The inspector informed the Auditor he has conducted investigations into allegations that were anonymously reported and some that were received by a third party.
-Anonymous allegations have been made to the community organization that monitors the hotline and forwarded to the inspector and in writing to a staff member on a request form.
+The inspector informed the Auditor he has conducted investigations into allegations that were reported anonymously and has conducted investigations that were received by a third party.
+None of those were conducted at the LCI.
+He explained anonymous allegations are typically made through the hotline and forwarded to the inspector.
 The Auditor reviewed evidence staff are accepting verbal reports and submitting Internal Incident Reports of the verbal allegation.
-Investigative records reveal staff are immediately informing their supervisors and investigations are completed promptly.
+Investigations are completed promptly.